2013 Pacific typhoon season: Tropical Storm Podul (Zoraida)

 Early on November 9, the JMA reported that a disorganized tropical depression had developed to the southeast of Koror, Palau.
 Following an increase in organization, the JTWC issued a Tropical Cyclone Formation Alert for the system during November 10, as it was named Zoraida by PAGASA.
 Early on November 12, Tropical Depression Zoraida made landfall over Davao Oriental province in Eastern Mindando, before it moved into the Sulu Sea later that day.

 Early on November 15, the JTWC issued their final warning on Podul, as the remnants of the system's low level circulation center made landfall over Vietnam.
 After moving westwards through Vietnam and Cambodia and into the Gulf of Thailand, Podul was last noted by the JMA and the Thai Meteorological Department during the next day.
 The remnants of Podul later entered the Bay of Bengal and regenerated into Severe Cyclonic Storm Helen.

 Tropical Depression 33W

-Tropical Depression 33W was a short lived tropical depression that was first noted during as a tropical disturbance during December 2, while it was located about 685 km to the northeast of Hagåtña, Guam.
+Tropical Depression 33W was a short lived tropical depression that was first noted as a tropical disturbance during December 2, while it was located about 685 km to the northeast of Hagåtña, Guam.
 Over the next day, the system quickly developed into a tropical depression, within marginal environment for further development, before it was declared to be a tropical depression during December 3.
-However, the system quickly weakened and was last noted as it dissipated over the Pacific Ocean to the northeast of Guam during the next day.
+However, the system quickly weakened and was last noted as it dissipated over the Pacific Ocean to the northwest of Guam during the next day.